 |Dimensions||18” x 9.5” x 2.5”|

-- The Espada can be ordered as a case or fully assembled.
+- It was possible to be ordered as a case or fully assembled.

 - Its wide shape was inspired by traditional Filipino weapons.

 - It is made of a wood supporting frame along with wrap-around acrylic covers.

 You could choose your own build, so here is a sample:

 The joystick could be the Sanwa JLF supported by the OTTO DIY V5, Bit Bang Gaming Shuriken JLF printed circuit board (PCB), and Phreak Mods: The Link EX Groove Edition.
 The primary buttons in the Noir layout could be the Crown/Samducksa SBD-202, and the secondary buttons could be the Sanwa OBSF.

 Otherwise, if you opted for the preassembled edition, the Espada would come with Sanwa or Seimitsu parts, which are state-of-the-art.
 You could also opt for a microswitch buttons swap for the buttons, namely Qanba Gravity or Crown 202B.
 The plexiglass edges are sharp, but you can smooth them out yourself.

 The frame is heavy duty black melamine MDF (medium-density fiberboard), and the 0.12” acrylic artwork covers the top, sides, and bottom.
 Mounting hardware and rubber feet were included.
 You could order foam grip bottom pads as well.